ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 **(Step 6)** Adding Comments for Script Clarity

 In this step, I rewrote the conditional script and added comments throughout the file (below).
-This is similar to how I commented Python functions—especially recursive logic—where comments were essential to explain call structure and exit conditions.
+This is similar to how I commented Python functions, especially recursive logic, where comments were essential to explain call structure and exit conditions.

 ```
 #!/bin/bash